 Nothing understands “I’ve made it” quite like emotional intelligence.

-There’s an art to emotional intelligence, especially when you’re searching to be successful.
-And if our experts has learned anything over the years of developing employees, it’s that a simple change doesn’t mean high costs.
+There’s an art to emotional intelligence, especially when seeking success.
+And if our experts have learned anything from years of developing employees, a simple change doesn’t mean high costs.

 There are plenty of ways to spark changes.

-(A tip from our experts: employee intelligence is a critical skill that can be developed in the workplace, and it’s influence on all of our decision-making, problem-solving, and interpersonal abilities is considerable.)
+(A tip from our experts: employee intelligence is a critical skill that can be developed in the workplace, and its influence on our decision-making, problem-solving, and interpersonal abilities is considerable.)

 Background Overview of Emotional Intelligence in the Workplace

-Emotional Intelligence (EI) refers to the ability to identify, understand, and manage our own emotions and the emotions of others.
+Emotional Intelligence (EI) refers to the ability to identify, understand, and manage one’s emotions and those of others.

-The concept of emotional intelligence in the workplace emerged in the 1990s, gaining recognition as a key factor in successful leadership and team performance.
+The concept of emotional intelligence in the workplace emerged in the 1990s, and it has since gained recognition as a key factor in successful leadership and team performance.

 Today, it is considered a crucial soft skill, with research showing that high EI can lead to better job performance, leadership skills, and mental health.